felipenoris/XLSX.jl/docs/src/formatting.md

 |   bluewhitered   |   redwhiteblue   |    whitered     |    redwhite     |
 |    greenwhite    |    whitegreen    |   greenyellow   |   yellowgreen   |

-The default colorscale is `greenyellowred`.
+The default colorscale is `greenyellow`.
 To use a different built-in color scale, specify the name using the keyword `colorScale`, thus:

 ```julia